The Working Principle and Functions of an Anemometer

 how does an anemometer work

-Anemometer function: An anemometer is a device that measures how fast the wind is blowing.
-It is often used in weather science, environmental studies, aviation, and other fields.
+Anemometer function: An anemometer is a tool that measures the speed of the wind.
+It is often used in weather science, environmental studies, aviation, and more.
 This article explains how an anemometer works and what it does.

 **Working Principle of an Anemometer**